navikt/nav-dekoratoren-moduler/CONTRIBUTE.md

 ### Publish beta version

--   Make sure your branch is up to date with master and also run `git fetch` to get all remote tags.
+-   Make sure your branch is up to date with main and also run `git fetch` to get all remote tags.
 -   `npm run publish:beta`

 ### Publish new version

--   Make sure your branch is up to date with master and also run `git fetch` to get all remote tags.
+-   Make sure your branch is up to date with main and also run `git fetch` to get all remote tags.

 -   `npm run build`
 -   `npm version patch|minor|major`